DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 Many providers told us that they need to see a candidate’s full work history, not just the last 5 years, in order to meet policies around safeguarding.

 Candidates were spending a significant amount of time filling in the “Skills and experience relevant to teaching” question for each job, treating these as a “mini personal statement”.
-However, providers indicated that they didn’t always read these in detail, possibly because roles weren’t relevant to teaching, or because the text was too long and overlapped with a personal statement.
+However, providers indicated that they didn’t always read these in detail, possibly because roles were not relevant to teaching, or because the text was too long and overlapped with a personal statement.

 Analysis of validation errors also revealed that candidates were often leaving the “Skills and experience relevant to teaching” question blank.
 Our hypothesis was that they wanted to come back and write this section later.